Standard & Accreditation

 - assess progress over time.

 The Standard applies to all local councils in Australia.
 This includes cities, shires, towns, or municipalities.
-Councils can access, and progress through, the Standard at different stages in line with their resources, capacity and desired mode of assessment.
-We describe these stages (from lowest to highest) as Established, Advanced, Excelling, and Mentoring.
+Councils can access and progress through the Standard according to their capacity and resources.
+We describe these levels (from lowest to highest) as Established, Advanced, Excelling, and Mentoring.

-The extent to which local councils consider and benchmark their activity against the Standard will be based on their understanding of their community’s needs and capacity.
-It is noted that local councils, through other obligations, are already addressing elements of the Standard.
-Rather than duplicate, the Standard validates existing efforts and recognises the connections to fostering cultural diversity and inclusion.
+The extent to which local councils measure their activity against the Standard will be based on their understanding of their community’s needs.
+It is noted that local councils are already addressing elements of the Standard.
+The Standard validates existing efforts and recognises the connections to fostering cultural diversity and inclusion.

-Launched on 1 March 2017, The Australian Standard for Welcoming Cities (Public Draft v1.0) was open for consultation and feedback until 30 June 2017.
+The Welcoming Cities Standard (Public Draft v1.0) was open for consultation and feedback until 30 June 2017.